Ziggiphase001/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script taht displays line with pattern root and three lines after them in the file Script displays all lines without pattern bin in the file Script that shows all line that starts with a letter
+Script taht displays line with pattern root and three lines after them in the file Script displays all lines without pattern bin in the file Script that shows all line that starts with a letter Script replaces A to Z with z to e